Book Week 2018

 Monday, April 23, 2018

-During the week commencing 23rd April, BSB enjoyed an action-packed Book Week!
+During the week commencing 23rd April 2018, The British School of Brasilia (BSB) enjoyed an action-packed Book Week!
 The adults in school were blown away by the children’s levels of enthusiasm, positivity, and engagement.
-Well-done BSB!
+Well-done, BSB!
 Here is a glimpse into our week….

 We started the week with a house reading competition in our Monday assembly.
 All children in Primary switched their reading brains on to answer a variety of book-related questions.
 These included famous book quotes read by the teachers.
 Hats off to Mr Thomas and Mrs Thomas who delivered their lines particularly well!
-Miss Kelsall was more than happy to announce that the Saxons stomped to victory, earning themselves three house points each.
-Go Saxons!!
+Ms Kelsall was more than happy to announce that the Saxons stomped to victory, earning themselves three house points each.
+Go, Saxons!

-Everybody thought Book Week was a huge success and can’t wait until next year’s Book Week.
+Everybody thought Book Week was a huge success and cannot wait until next year’s Book Week!